2called-chaos/db_sucker/README.md

 ### SSH errors / MaxSessions

 Under certain conditions the program might softlock when the remote unexpectedly closes the SSH connection or stops responding to it (bad packet error).
 The same might happen when the remote denies a new connection (e.g. to many connections/sessions).
-Since the INT signal is trapped you must kill the process.
+If you think it stalled, try `:kill` (semi-clean) or `:kill!` (basically SIGKILL).
 If you did kill it make sure to run the cleanup task to get rid of potentially big dump files.

 **DbSucker typically needs 2 sessions + 1 for each download and you should have some spare for canceling remote processes**